-- Cure: Unless the ham is sold as fresh, the hams are cured, which can mean wet-cured—or brined—or dry-cured.
-Brine-cured ham is soaked in a liquid-salt mixture (sometimes with added flavors) before being smoked.
-Brine-cured is the most common variety of ham.
+- Cure: Unless the ham is sold as fresh, the hams are cured, which can mean wet-cured (brined) or dry-cured.
+Brine-cured ham is soaked in a liquid-salt mixture before being smoked and is the most common variety of ham.
 Dry-cured ham is where the entire surface of the meat is thoroughly covered with salt and then stored until the salt permeates the meat, thereby preserving it.

-Another distinction you will find is whether the ham is fully cooked, partially cooked, or uncooked.
+- Cook: Another distinction you will find is whether the ham is fully cooked, partially cooked, or uncooked.
 To be considered fully cooked, the ham needs to have been heated to an internal temperature of at least 148 F; partially cooked should reach at least 137 F. Uncooked and partially cooked hams need to be baked before serving while fully cooked hams just need to be heated.